heptarch/heptarch.github.io/projects.md

 completely will we keep in step with the progress of science."

-This is worlds away from the enfeebled freedom that Feynman lampooned; the freedom to think, but about what?
+This is worlds away from the enfeebled freedom that Feynman lampooned.
+The freedom to think, sure, but about what?
-But if you're put on a team with a telephony-relevant domain of inquiry, told to get darn good at it, talk to your colleagues, think big, ask stupid questions, and go test things out in the lab down the hall, you end up with an institute of creative technology and not of
+In contrast, if you're put on a team with a problem-rich domain of inquiry, told to get darn good at it, talk to your colleagues, think big, ask stupid questions, and go test things out in the lab down the hall, you end up with an institute of creative technology and not of